alex-ren/org.ats-lang.documentation/source/conats/content.rst

 extract a model from the ATS program given above.
 Currently, the extracted model is in the modeling langauge CSP#.
 We then use the state-of-art model checker `PAT <http://www.comp.nus.edu.sg/~pat/>`_ to check the generated model.
-To ease the whole process, we set up a website for readers to try this methodology on-line: `Model Checking ATS <http://54.149.186.200>`_.
-The aforementioned example can be found under the name "16_reader_writer.dats" in the dropdown list "Select ATS Example".
+To ease the whole process, we set up a website for readers to try this methodology online:
+|mcats|_.
+The aforementioned example can be found under the
+name "16_reader_writer.dats" in the dropdown list "Select ATS Example".
 We are working on building tools to better relate the model checking result (counterexample) to the original ATS program.
 However, it's still quite informative just by inspecting the current result of